XvisionAS/fieldtwin-open-libraries/profile-tools/README.md

 All attributes are optional.

 * `profileType` - how to handle imported connections
+  * `default` - as shown in FieldTwin
-  * `default` - output the original XYZ points when "connection follows bathymetry" is false, output the original XY points and a height sampled Z when "connection follows bathymetry" is true
+    * export the original XYZ points when "connection follows bathymetry" is false
+    * export the original XY points and a height sampled Z when "connection follows bathymetry" is true
-  * `raw` - output the original XYZ points (ignoring "connection follows bathymetry")
+  * `raw` - export the original XYZ points (ignoring "connection follows bathymetry")
   * `sampled` - generate a sampled XYZ profile the same as for non-imported connections, with points at the `sampleWidth` interval
 * `sampleWidth` - the interval of points in the XYZ profile generated for non-imported connections